These Yorkshire walks will push you to the limit with rocky terrain, tough climbs and feats of endurance.

 Lyke Wake Walk

 When a walk is famous, it’s usually because it’s difficult – and that is certainly true of the Lyke Wake Walk.
-The 40 mile route across the North Yorkshire Moors is best split into manageable portions, but if you decided to do the 20 hour trek in a day, well, you wouldn’t be the only one.
-It takes just under an hour to get to the start point at Osmotherly – from here you’ll have to deal with steep ascents, sections of peat bog and more often than not, bad weather, but you’ll be rewarded with beautiful moorland scenery and spectacular views.
+The 40-mile route across the North Yorkshire Moors is best split into manageable portions, but if you decided to do the 20-hour trek in a day, well, you wouldn’t be the only one.
+It takes bang on an hour to get to the start point at Osmotherly – from here you’ll have to deal with steep ascents, sections of peat bog and more often than not, bad weather, but you’ll be rewarded with beautiful moorland scenery and spectacular views.
 Keep an eye out for Cod Beck Reservoir, the Bronze Age Wainstones and North York Moors Railway as you go.

 Find out more about the Lyke Wake Walk route.Feature image copyrightColin Gregory licensed under Creative Commons for commercial use.